ryangoy/SSNN/README.md

 ## InvalidArgumentError (see above for traceback): No OpKernel was registered to support Op 'Probe' with these attrs.
 Registered devices: [CPU] ##
 This might mean that NVML is not initialized properly.
 Run nvidia-smi to confirm.
 Rebooting often solves this issue.

+## Memory error or Bus error at the start of training. ##
+Usually these errors are associated with memmapping.
+After the first run, the probing data is saved to a memmap to avoid redudant calculation.
+If parameters change between runs, then ensure the flag --load_probe_output is set to False.